Advice On Claiming Data Breach Compensation

 They provide recommendations and guidance on how organisations can fix problems with data protection.

-If you are eligible to make a claim for data breach compensation, collecting sufficient evidence could help support your case.
+If you are eligible to pursue a claim for data breach compensation, collecting sufficient evidence could help support your case.

 Some examples of evidence that could help support your personal data breach claim include:

 • Confirmation that your personal data was breached.
-For example, the organisation responsible may have sent you an email or letter stating that your personal information was involved in a data breach.
+For example, the organisation responsible may have sent you an email or letter stating that your personal data was involved in a data breach.

-• Any correspondence with the organisation responsible regarding the breach.
+• Any communications with the data controller/processor responsible for the breach.

-• If you reported the breach to the ICO and they decided to investigate, their findings could be used as evidence in your claim.
+• If you reported the breach to the ICO and they decided to investigate, the findings can be used as proof in your claim.

 • Proof that you suffered psychological harm due to the breach.
 For example, this could be a copy of your medical records stating that you were diagnosed with anxiety after the breach occurred.